LaunchPadLab/lp-utils/docs.md

 ## componentWithClass

-A function that adds a default className to a React component.
+A function that adds a default className to a React component or DOM element.

-This className will be extended, not overridden, by any additional classNames.
+This className will be extended by any additional classNames given to the component.

 **Parameters**

--   `component` **([Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function) \| [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String))** The React component that will receive the default class
+-   `component` **([Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function) \| [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String))** The React component or DOM element that will receive the default class
 -   `defaultClass` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The default class to add to the component

 **Examples**